Joel Embiid NBA Playoffs Player Props: 76ers vs. Nets

 Joel Embiid Insights vs. the Nets

-- Embiid is averaging 3.0 three-point field goal attempts per game this season, which is 7.5% of his team's tries from beyond the arc.
+- Embiid is averaging 3.0 three-point field goal attempts per game this season, which is 7.5% of his team's shots from beyond the arc.

-- Embiid's 76ers average 99.8 possessions per game, which ranks 26th among NBA teams, while the Nets are one of the league's slowest with 99.2 possessions per contest.
+- The 76ers rank 26th in possessions per game with 99.8.
+His opponents, the Nets, have one of the slowest tempos with 99.2 possessions per contest.

-- Defensively, the Nets are ranked eighth in the league, conceding 112.5 points per contest.
+- Conceding 45.1 rebounds per game, the Nets are the 27th-ranked team in the NBA.

-- Giving up 23.4 assists per contest, the Nets are the third-ranked team in the NBA.
+- The Nets are the third-ranked squad in the NBA, giving up 23.4 assists per contest.

-- In terms of 3-pointers, the Nets are seventh in the NBA, giving up 11.8 makes per game.
+- In terms of 3-pointers, the Nets are ranked seventh in the league, conceding 11.8 makes per contest.

 Joel Embiid vs. the Nets